vrikodar/TokenLook/TokenExtract/README.md

 * The researcher has created a tool which uses DPAPI to extract the tokens from TBRES files.
 * TBRES file store the tokens as DPAPI encrypted material inside XML files.
 * It is however worth noting that use of DPAPI for actions such as TBRES file decryption can easily be flagged by EDRs
-  * As of now we won't be touching this method of extraction, possibly in futre updates
+  * As of now we won't be touching this method of extraction, **possibly in future updates**

 # **For More Detailed Documentation Refer to the** [WIKI](https://github.com/vrikodar/TokenLook/wiki/TokenLook-%E2%80%90-TokenExtract)